davidmerrick/Alfred-TriMet-Workflow/README.md

 # Configuration

 1. Get an API key from [here](https://developer.trimet.org/appid/registration/).
 2. Copy the `config.example.json` file to `config.json`.
 Add your API key in the `trimetApiKey` field.
 3. Configure the bus stops you're interested in, and add custom labels for them.
 Invoke this workflow by typing, `bus`.
+4. Optionally, you can add an `offset` integer field to a stop.
+This value will be added to the arrival time.
+This allows you, for example, to factor in the amount of time to walk to the bus stop.

 Happy commuting!